const-int/logo-generator/README.md

-# Logo Generator

-Create fancy user icon with your initials :)
+# Create fancy icon with your initials :)

 Built with [VueJS](https://vuejs.org/) and [Bulma](https://bulma.io) frameworks.